Babuthetitan/Technical-audio-demo-/README.md

-# Messing around with technical game audio
+# Personal project for Crytek position - Junior audio software engineer
-Using my indie video game demo to learn the ropes within C++ and Wwise engine.
-I am integrating Wwise with this cryengine project to create my own proprietary tools for extended learning.
-It is quite the learning curve but very exciting to get into, hopefully my builds do not fail :-)
+I am using my indie video game demo to showcase the ropes within C++ and Wwise engine.
+I am integrating Wwise with this unity project to create my own proprietary tools for advanced game audio depth.
+This project contains both Wwise middleware skills, understanding of C sharp unity skills and Wwise C++ skills.
 I have created a custom Wwise gain plugin using python dependencies, C++ within the Wwise SDK and DSP math code.